chef/chef-web-docs/content/custom_resources_notes.md

   # It will always be updated
   # Chef Infra Client runs will always report a resource being updated
   # It will run the code in the block on every run
-  converge_by("touch /tmp/foo") do
+  converge_by('touch /tmp/foo') do
-    ::FileUtils.touch "/tmp/foo"
+    ::FileUtils.touch '/tmp/foo'
   end
 end
 ```